Mosque of Omar (Bethlehem): Early Muslim period; location

 The mosque is named after Omar (Umar) ibn al-Khattab (c.
 581–644), the second Rashidun Caliph.
-Having conquered Jerusalem, Omar had travelled to Bethlehem in 637 CE to issue a law that would guarantee respect for the shrine and safety for Christians and clergy.
+Having conquered Jerusalem, Omar had travelled to Bethlehem in 637 CE to issue a law that would guarantee respect for the shrine and safety of Christians and clergy.
 Only four years after the death of the Islamic prophet Muhammad, Omar allegedly prayed at the location of the mosque.

 Yaqut al-Hamawi (d.
 1229) relates how Caliph Omar was advised by a Christian monk to build a mosque in an arcaded building or haniyya, rather than transform the Church of the Nativity into a mosque.
 Yaqut places the haniyya at a site where biblical kings David and Solomon were thought to be buried.
 In the early 10th century, Eutychius of Alexandria (877–940) describes the haniyya as placed within a Christian site, facing south and thus being appropriate for Muslim prayer (qibla), and mentions Omar as allowing Muslims to pray in the haniyya only one at a time; and prohibiting them to touch anything there, as well as to call for or conduct congregational prayers inside.
 Eutychius complained that in his time, the early 10th century, Muslims had broken these three rules.
 The evolution of the status of this site of prayer seems to have been from an arcaded space attached to a Christian building, where at first Muslims held only limited rights for performing prayers, to a congregational mosque starting from the early tenth century.

 The exact location of the haniyya is not clear, but the place thought during late antiquity to be the burial site of David and Solomon was described by the Pilgrim of Bordeaux (330) as not far from the Basilica of the Nativity, and by the Piacenza Pilgrim (570) as half a Roman mile from the town centre.

 Modern mosque at new location (1860)

-The current mosque was built in 1860 It was built in 1860 on a plot given for the purpose by the Greek Orthodox Church, and was renovated in 1955, during Jordanian control of the city.
-The land used for its construction was donated by Jerusalem's Greek Orthodox Church.
-In the past, before the advent of light bulbs, it was common for Muslims and Christians in Bethlehem to offer olive oil to light up the surroundings of the mosque, evidence of religious coexistence in the city.
+The current mosque was built in 1860, on land given for the purpose by Jerusalem's Greek Orthodox Church.
+It was renovated in 1955 during Jordanian control of the city.
+In the past, before the advent of light bulbs, it was common for Muslims and Christians in Bethlehem to offer olive oil to light up the surroundings of the mosque, which was evidence of religious coexistence in the city.